 Gift Cards are the most limiting of the four options.
 I would only use this option if there is a specific card that you want, especially if its travel-related.

-The Double Cash has a 0% Intro APR period that lasts for 18 months.
-While I would not call this a benefit per se, 18 months is longer than average for not having a APR.
+Unfortunately, the Citi Double Cash lacks many of the benefits that come with most credit cards.
+This is because Citi stripped all of their cards of their benefits.
+However, the Double Cash has a 0% Intro APR period that lasts for 18 months.
+While I would not call this a true benefit, 18 months is longer than average for not having a APR.

 This card also comes with MasterCard benefits.
 Your level of MasterCard and benefits will depend on your credit limit.
 Most people will receive a World MasterCard.
 However, others have received the regular version and the World Elite version.